tmancal74/Policht2021a/README.txt

 -------------------
-The simplest way to run the script is to configure the session in the first few lines of the file called Makefile (this applies to both Windows and Linux/Unix/Mac systems, although Makefile is used very differently on different systems.
+The simplest way to run the script is to configure the session in the first few lines of the file called Makefile (this applies to both Windows and Linux/Unix/Mac systems, although Makefile is used very differently on different systems).
 Set the options depending on your software/hardware and use the following command:

 make run

-Again this applies to all systems.
+This again applies to all systems.
 On Windows Makefile is just a configuration file for a custom script, while on Linux/Unix/Mac it is used by a unix specific program called make.

-On Windows you can alternatively click the run.bat file to start the scripts in a new window.
+On Windows you can alternatively click on the runme.bat file to start the scripts in a new window.

 More information about more control over running the scripts can be found in